Azure/azure-sdk/docs/cpp/implementation.md

 {% include requirement/MUSTNOT id="cpp-testing-valgrind" %} have any memory leaks.
 Run samples and unit tests with [valgrind](http://www.valgrind.org/downloads/current.html).
 Unit tests and e2e tests are valgrind verified at the gate.

+> TODO: Do we want this for C++?

 {% include requirement/MUST id="cpp-testing-unittests" %} unit test your API with [ccputest](https://cpputest.github.io/), a unit testing and mocking framework for C and C++.

+> TODO: Does this also mean during deployment on the end-user's machine?

 {% include requirement/MUST id="cpp-testing-cmake-unit-tests" %} automatically run unit tests when building your client library; i.e. make unit tests part of your continuous integration (CI)